Table of Contents

 Testing: What are the Diagnostic Criteria Per the DSM 5?

-“A thought disorder in which a person will experience short-term, gross deficits in reality testing, manifested with at least one of the following symptoms:
+The DSM 5, the tool used by mental health professionals to classify mental disorders, classifies Brief Psychotic Disorder as “a thought disorder in which a person will experience short-term, gross deficits in reality testing, manifested with at least one of the following symptoms:

 - Delusions- strange beliefs and ideas which are resistant to rational/logical dispute or contradiction from others.